-Comments may be mailed or delivered to Katrina Kletzly, Attorney-Advisor, Office of the Chief Counsel, TSA-2, Transportation Security Administration, 601 South 12th Street, Arlington, VA 22202-4220.Start Further Info
+Comments may be mailed or delivered to Joanna Johnson, Communications Branch, Business Management Office, Operational Process and Technology, TSA-32, Transportation Security Administration, 601 South 12th Street, Arlington, VA 20598-4220.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et seq.), an agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a valid OMB control number.
+The Information Collection Requirement (ICR) documentation is available at http://www.reginfo.gov.
 Therefore, in preparation for OMB review and approval of the following information collection, TSA is soliciting comments to—